TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 Accept header of any requests made by the HttpClient instance to application/json, which indicates that it expects the content of any response to be formatted using JSON.
-Then, if an access token was passed as an argument to the CreateHttpClient method, it\'s added to the Authorization header of any requests made by the HttpClient instance, prefixed with the string Bearer.
+Then, if an access token was passed as an argument to the CreateHttpClient method, it's added to the Authorization header of any requests made by the HttpClient instance, prefixed with the string Bearer.
 For more information about authorization, see [Authorization](#authorization).